 This continues until a total of p principal components have been calculated, equal to the original number of variables.

-Now that we understood what we mean by principal components, let’s go back to eigenvectors and eigenvalues.
-What you firstly need to know about them is that they always come in pairs, so that every eigenvector has an eigenvalue.
-And their number is equal to the number of dimensions of the data.
+What you first need to know about eigenvectors and eigenvalues is that they always come in pairs, so that every eigenvector has an eigenvalue.
+Also, their number is equal to the number of dimensions of the data.
 For example, for a 3-dimensional data set, there are 3 variables, therefore there are 3 eigenvectors with 3 corresponding eigenvalues.

 By ranking your eigenvectors in order of their eigenvalues, highest to lowest, you get the principal components in order of significance.

-If we rank the eigenvalues in descending order, we get λ1>λ2, which means that the eigenvector that corresponds to the first principal component (PC1) is v1 and the one that corresponds to the second component (PC2) isv2.
+If we rank the eigenvalues in descending order, we get λ1>λ2, which means that the eigenvector that corresponds to the first principal component (PC1) is v1 and the one that corresponds to the second principal component (PC2) is v2.

 After having the principal components, to compute the percentage of variance (information) accounted for by each component, we divide the eigenvalue of each component by the sum of eigenvalues.
-If we apply this on the example above, we find that PC1 and PC2 carry respectively 96% and 4% of the variance of the data.
+If we apply this on the example above, we find that PC1 and PC2 carry respectively 96 percent and 4 percent of the variance of the data.

 As we saw in the previous step, computing the eigenvectors and ordering them by their eigenvalues in descending order, allow us to find the principal components in order of significance.
 In this step, what we do is, to choose whether to keep all these components or discard those of lesser significance (of low eigenvalues), and form with the remaining ones a matrix of vectors that we call Feature vector.